 Modern Access Control systems offer flexible access rights.
 For instance, all employees may have general access through the main entrance of a building, but access to certain internal spaces may be limited to selected employees.
 Access may also be limited to specific time periods.

 Plastic access card have been for quite some time, the main means of identity verification.
 Despite still being used in most installed systems, biometric solutions – identity verification through face, fingerprints and iris recognition, becomes increasingly reliable, cost-efficient and more widely used.

-Access Control is often “accused” of being a “close” and non-flexible industry, however this particular sector eventually embraces connectivity, IoT, integration with interoperability between protection systems.
+Access Control is often “accused” of being a “close” and non-flexible security infrastructure, however this particular sector eventually embraces connectivity.
+IoT offers integration with interoperability between protection systems.
 In parallel, in line with current trends, Access from mobile devices such as smartphones, is rapidly growing and has many operational benefits.